manit-tree/strapi/README.md

 Strapi is headless CMS that comes with REST APIs ready to use.

-to run strapi container on you development machine, pls follow these steps.
+to setup strapi container on you development machine, pls follow these steps.

 1. clone this repository to your working directory
 2. move inside your working directory.
 You will see docker-compose.yml + .env file